WHAT IS KINDERGARTEN

 What is Kindergarten

-Please note that children cannot attend more than one year of funded kindergarten.
-For a child to access a second year of funded kindergarten they need to meet the criteria set by Department of Education and Training (DET).
+Please note that children cannot attend more than one year of either 3 or 4 year old funded kindergarten.
+For a child to access a second year of 4 year old funded funded kindergarten they need to meet the criteria set by Department of Education and Training (DET).

 Kindergarten places managed through the Central Enrolment Service are for sessional and long day care kindergarten programs.
-If sessional kindergarten hours don’t meet the needs of your family a funded kindergarten program in a Long Day Care centre may better meet your needs.
+If sessional kindergarten hours don’t meet the needs of your family a funded kindergarten program in a Long Day Care centre is an alternative option that might meet your needs.

 Day Care Rates may apply for Kindergarten in a Long Day Care setting.